wp-plugins/users-to-csv/readme.txt

 * For more info, version history, etc. check out the page on my site about the [Users to CSV plugin](ttp://yoast.com/wordpress/users-to-csv/).
 * To check out the other WordPress plugins I wrote, check out my [WordPress plugins](http://yoast.com/wordpress/) page.
-* For updates about this plugin, news about other plugins I created, and tips about WordPress optimization read my [SEO blog](http://yoast.com/)